jonathanrtuck/mario/README.md

 ## todo

-- determine if mario is in the air
-  - for preventing double jumps or the application of running X accelaration
 - lose when mario hits y=0
 - win when mario hits flag
 - move entity logic into entity classes